-- Potential events that may change the amount and timing of cash flows. - Leverage characteristics (rate of return, maturity, currency type). - Terms of accelerated payment and term extension. - Conditions that may limit the ability of the Bank to claim cash flows from certain assets. - Features that may be adjusted against the time value of money (re-setting the rate of return Periodicity).
+- Potential events that may change the amount and timing of cash flows. - Leverage characteristics (interest rate, maturity, currency type). - Terms of accelerated payment and term extension. - Conditions that may limit the ability of the Bank to claim cash flows from certain assets. - Features that may be adjusted against the time value of money (re-setting the interest rate Periodicity).